 If outcome-based and other formal program evaluation is new to your institution, many excellent publications are available to introduce them.
 IMLS offers these pages as a resource, but they are not intended to be limiting or exclusive.
 Most of these resources draw their examples from educational and social service settings, but many of those examples readily apply to typical goals of library and museum programs.
 Many of these titles are available at no cost online.
 While terminology differs from publication to publication, basic concepts are very similar.
 All these publications are designed for use by organizations who want to know the results of their programs in terms of human benefits, whether those are called "impacts," "results," or "outcomes."
 If you have additional questions about outcome-based evaluation for IMLS grant projects, contact

-Matthew Birnbaum, Senior Evaluation Officer
+Matthew Birnbaum, Director of Research and Evaluation

 Institute for Museum and Library Services